lukaspili/Auto-Mortar/README.md

 Experimental library.
 Probably lots of edge cases not covered.
 Discussions and feedback welcomed, please open an issue.
 Or drop a word on gitter: [https://gitter.im/lukaspili/Mortar-MVP](https://gitter.im/lukaspili/Mortar-MVP)

+## More on Flow navigation library

+Flow navigation is another experimental library upon Flow library.
+It's an alternative to Flow-path that preserves the scopes of previous paths in navigation history.
+You can check it out here: [https://github.com/lukaspili/flow-navigation](https://github.com/lukaspili/flow-navigation)

 ## Author